costajob/app-servers/README.md

 I am still exploring GO, but as far as i've gone i am pretty happy with it.

 ### Java
-[Java](http://www.oracle.com/technetwork/java/javase/downloads/jre7-downloads-1880261.html) default JDK 7 was installed.
+[Java](http://www.oracle.com/technetwork/java/javase/downloads/jre7-downloads-1880261.html) JDK 7 Ubuntu deafult is used.
-I get two SUN certifications back to 2006, the more i delve into Java the less i like it: its "enterprise" mood of doing things, its ceremonious approach of writing code, its fat editors that left developer watching code from 10.000 feet (i use VIM)...
+I get two SUN certifications back to 2006 and experienced the more i delve into Java the less i like it: its "enterprise" mood of doing things, its ceremonious approach of writing code, its fat editors that left developer watching code from 10.000 feet.
 If you love coding and ever used Java you know what i mean.
 Said that, ignoring Java on this comparison is not an option: Java is the most used language in the world (2015) and some smart folks have invested on it since twenty years.

 ## Benchmarks